What the Research Actually Shows About Broken SMB AI Strategies

 Integration into an existing workflow.
 The tools that deliver value are the ones embedded in a workflow someone already runs.
 The tools that fail are the ones that require a new workflow nobody was asking for.

 Someone accountable for the outcome.
 Not just the technology.
 The business outcome.
-When a named person owns the ROI of an AI deployment, it is much more likely to produce one.
+When a named person owns the ROI of an AI deployment, the work has a better chance of producing one.

 If you are an SMB leader considering AI, the research tells you something specific.
-The default outcome is failure.
-The path away from the default requires discipline the enterprise playbooks do not teach and the vendor marketing actively obscures.
+A common outcome is stall or failure.
+The path away from that outcome requires discipline the enterprise playbooks do not always teach and vendor marketing rarely emphasizes.

 That is why strategy work has to come before tool selection, not after.
 A ninety-day pilot with no defined outcome is not a strategy.
 A stack of subscriptions chosen because competitors use them is not a strategy.
 A shiny demo from a vendor who will not own the P&L outcome is not a strategy.

 A real AI strategy names the problem, defines the measurable outcome, specifies the data requirements, identifies the accountable owner, and commits to kill the project if it does not deliver.
-That is what separates the 5% that produce impact from the 95% that produce nothing.
+That is what separates operating impact from a pile of pilots.

-The research is clear.
+The research is clear enough to change the sequence.
 The path is narrow.
-The default is failure.
 Do the strategy first.

 Find out where your organization stands and what to do next.